MinecraftForge/Documentation/docs/concepts/sides.md

 `FMLCommonHandler.getSide()` can be called in order to retrieve the **physical** side your code is running on.
 Since it is determined at startup, it does not rely on guessing to return its result.
 The number of use cases for this method is limited, however.

 Annotating a method or field with the `@SideOnly` annotation indicates to the loader that the respective member should be completely stripped out of the definition not on the specified **physical** side.
 Usually, these are only seen when browsing through the decompiled Minecraft code, indicating methods that the Mojang obfuscator stripped out.
 There is little to no reason for using this annotation directly.
 Only use it if you are overriding a vanilla method that already has `@SideOnly` defined.
-In most other cases where you need to dispatch behaviour based on physical sides, use `@SidedProxy` or a check on `getSide()` instead.
+In most other cases where you need to dispatch behavior based on physical sides, use `@SidedProxy` or a check on `getSide()` instead.

 Common Mistakes
 ---------------